alessandro-gentilini/knuth-interview-2006/README.md

 completely different idea.
-If you used the computer at Stanford, I learned later, they had a professional staff that had been sent to them by IBM, of scientists who would do the; you would submit the job to them, they would put it through the machine, and you know, you’d get your answers the next day.
+If you used the computer at Stanford, I learned later, they had a professional staff that had been sent to them by IBM, of scientists who would do the; you would submit the job to them, they would put it through the machine, and you know, you'd get your answers the next day.

-Case, all hands on, we are allowed to all that stuff ourselves, and even, they didn’t worry that we were going to break the machine, you know, we’d learned how to open up the panels, and you know, when paper jams and cards jam, and things like this, or, we could wire the boards and all that stuff.
-So what if we’re freshmen?
-That’s okay.
+Case, all hands on, we are allowed to all that stuff ourselves, and even, they didn't worry that we were going to break the machine, you know, we'd learned how to open up the panels, and you know, when paper jams and cards jam, and things like this, or, we could wire the boards and all that stuff.
+So what if we're freshmen?
+That's okay.
 And I think Case and Dartmouth were the only two universities that were so liberal for allowing undergraduates to play with the machines in those days.)

 [22 - Writing a tic-tac-toe program](http://webofstories.com/play/17081)
 ------------------------------------------------------------------------

-So I got my summer job at, in the computing center, so I didn’t come home to Milwaukee, except for a short trip that summer.
+So I got my summer job at, in the computing center, so I didn't come home to Milwaukee, except for a short trip that summer.
 And this was before I had met these girls I was telling you about, in my sophomore year.
 So I had only the computer to be with, and my second program was